benni-ben/3d-models-by-me/README.md

 # 3d models by me

+## Repository has been archived and moved to different repositories.
+Check for them at https://github.com/benni-ben?tab=repositories.

 This repository has 3d models made by me.
 You may use these for whatever you want.
-If you want me to make something, either DM me on Discord or open an issue, stating clearly what you think should be added.
+If you want me to make something, DM me on Discord or open an issue.

 ## Prerequisites